How to Promote Your Music on Spotify

 Review Your Stats

 It’s hard to maximise the impact of your Spotify promotion activity without reviewing your stats.
-These can all be viewed in
+These can all be viewed in your Spotify for Artists dashboard.

 Your stats provide you with insights into how well your tracks are performing.
 You can view the source of your plays, your monthly listener data, how listeners are finding your tracks, the cities they are listening from, as well as demographic data such as listeners ages and genders.

 All this information is extremely useful to get an insight into your audience.
+You can then use these figures to work out estimated royalty payments (using our Spotify royalty calculator).

 We’ll be digging deeper into this in future resources so be sure to stay tuned and sign up to our mailing list to be kept up to date when new posts go live.